kenhowardpdx/kenhowardpdx.github.io/resume/index.md

 ## Accomplishments

 * **Portland TypeScript Meetup,** *meetup organizer* 2014 - 2018<br>
-I co-organized a local meetup.
+I organized a local meetup.
 I was responsible for booking speakers, updating the website, and managing social media.
 I gave a few talks to fill in when a speaker canceled.

 * **Learn With Us,** *podcast* 2017 - 2018<br>
 I hosted a weekly podcast examining the teacher/student education space around software development.

 * **Mentor,** *Portland Code School* 2014 - 2015<br>
 I mentored multiple teams for their final showcase project where they build a fully functional web application on Node, MongoDB, and Backbone.

 * **Extension Author,** *Visual Studio Code Gist* 2017 - 2020<br>
 I maintain a visual studio code extension for managing GitHub Gists within Visual Studio Code.

 * **Shipit,** *firefox extension* 2020<br>
 I wrote a simple firefox extension for pasting ShipIt Squirrel gifs in PRs.